felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 ---

-**IMPORTANT NOTE:** The Uber Eats Bridge connects to HubRise at the location level.
-For more information about accounts and locations on HubRise, see the [documentation](https://www.hubrise.com/docs/getting-started/#accounts-and-locations).
+**IMPORTANT NOTE:** Uber Eats Bridge connects to HubRise at the location level.
+For more information, see [Locations](/docs/locations/).

 ---